Nemmz/spotify_data_ui/README.md

 ---

-A sleek Python application that fetches **artist data from the Spotify API** and displays it in a clean, interactive UI using the **Streamlit** library.
+A Python application that fetches **artist data from the Spotify API** and displays it in a clean, interactive UI using the **Streamlit** library.

 ---